BFL Management Ltd

 Stakeholder and Community engagement on proposals for three outdoor digital advertising hoardings on the Upper Richmond Road.

 Worked with Rosslyn Park FC, one of London’s best known Rugby Clubs, on consultation with local political and community stakeholders on proposals for three digital advertising boards at the clubs ground on the Upper Richmond Road in LB Wandsworth.
-Distributed a 4 page Newsletter to club members and local residents explaining the clubs financial situation and the extra revenue that the digital advertising boards would generate.
+Distributed a four page Newsletter to club members and local residents explaining the clubs financial situation and the extra revenue that the digital advertising boards would generate.
 Organised meetings with local councillor and MP to promote the club and the importance of generating new income for Rosslyn Park.
 Planning permission was granted in 2014.

 Public consultation management, stakeholder and community engagement for the redevelopment of a warehouse building, currently occupied by a self-storage business, located on the corner of Parry Street and Bondway in Vauxhall.